 The End of the Night Stalker

 With his sketch out in public, Richard was recognized sooner than later.
 In August 1985, he walked into a convenience store in Los Angeles, when a group of elderly women recognized him and fearfully pointed him out to police officers.
-Seven police cars and a helicopter chased him down before a vigilante group of bystanders tackled him down, beating him with a metal pipe.
+Seven police cars and a helicopter chased him down before a vigilante group of bystanders tackled him down.
+He beat him with a metal pipe.
 He thanked the police for saving him when they brought him in.

 Richard had even acquired a group of sick and twisted goth groupies, one of who he married, Doreen Lioy.
-After his first round of appeals in 2006, he submitted more appeal requests, ultimately delaying his execution for another 7 years.
+After his first round of appeals in 2006, he submitted more appeal requests.
+This ultimately delayed his execution for another 7 years.
 Did he ever get executed?
 The answer is no.

 Editor’s note: This article was originally published on August 20, 2020.